Skip to main

 • Students may not repeat the same title for credit, unless they are exercising the repeat option.

-Requests for approval for Experimental UK Core Courses are submitted via Qualtrics, not Curriculog.
+Requests for approval for Experimental UK Core Courses are submitted via Qualtrics, not Curriculum.

 In order to submit a request for an experimental UK Core course (UKC), proposers must first receive approval from department faculty and college-level faculty.
 Instructions on how to document these approvals is below.